A unified approach to inverse robust optimization problems: Introduction

 \section{Introduction}

-In many real world problems one does not know the input data of a formulated optimization problem.
-This may be due to the fact that one deals with forecasts, predictions or simply not available information.
-In order to cope with this, considering the given data to be uncertain is essential.
-There are two different approaches to deal with the uncertainty.
+In many real-world problems, one does not know exactly the input data of a formulated optimization problem.
+This may be due to the fact that we are dealing with forecasts, predictions, or simply unavailable information.
+To deal with this, it is essential to treat the given data as uncertain.
+In principle, there are two different ways to deal with uncertainty.
 Either one knows some distribution of the uncertainty, or not.
-In the first case, these information can be used for the mathematical optimization problem, whereas in the latter case, one has no additional information given.
-Both approaches are widely used in many real world applications, such as in energy management, finance, scheduling and supply chain.
-For a detailed overview over possible application settings of robust optimization, we refer to \cite{bertsimas2011theory}.
+In the first case, this information can be used for the mathematical optimization problem, while in the second case, no additional information is given.
+Both approaches are widely used in many real-world applications, such as energy management, finance, scheduling, and supply chain.
+For a detailed overview of possible applications of robust optimization, we refer to \cite{bertsimas2011theory}.
 In this article, we focus mainly on problems without information about the distribution of uncertainty.

-Fixing the uncertainty to solve the corresponding optimization problem might yield an solution that is infeasible for other scenarios of the uncertainty set.
-Thus, one tries to find solutions that are feasible for all possible scenarios, i.e., all scenarios of the uncertainty set.
-The problem of finding an optimal solution, i.e., the solution with the best objective function value, out of these feasible solutions is called robust counterpart (cf. \cite{ben2009robust}).
-Unfortunately, this problem is in general quite hard to solve as the uncertainty set can be given by an arbitrary, not necessarily convex set.
-For special cases, such as a linear optimization problem with a convex uncertainty set, the corresponding robust counterpart is computationally tractable.
+Fixing the uncertainty to solve the corresponding optimization problem may yield a solution that is infeasible for other scenarios of the uncertainty set.
+Therefore, one tries to find solutions that are feasible for all possible scenarios of the uncertainty set.
+The problem of finding an optimal solution, i.e. the solution with the best objective function value, among these feasible solutions is called the robust counterpart (cf. \cite{ben2009robust}).

-There exist many surveys on robust optimization, such as Ben-Tal et al. \cite{ben2009robust}, Bertsimas et al. \cite{bertsimas2011theory}.
-Due to tractability, the focus is often restricted to robust linear optimization or robust conic optimization.
-Robust optimization in the context of semi-infinite optimization can be found for example in \cite{goberna2013robust}, whereas \cite{lopez2007semi, vazquez2008generalized, Stein2012, stein2003solving} consider general solution methods.
-For applications and results on robust non-linear optimization, we refer to a survey by Leyffer et al. \cite{leyffer2020survey}.
+There are many surveys on robust optimization, such as Ben-Tal et al. \cite{ben2009robust} or Bertsimas et al. \cite{bertsimas2011theory}.
+For tractability reasons, the focus is often limited to robust linear or robust conic optimization.
+Robust optimization in the context of semi-infinite optimization can be found e.g. in \cite{goberna2013robust}, while \cite{lopez2007semi, vazquez2008generalized, Stein2012, stein2003solving} consider general solution methods.
+For applications and results on robust nonlinear optimization, we refer to a survey by Leyffer et al. \cite{leyffer2020survey}.